 Who doesn’t like bicycles?
 They were our favorite toys when we were kids.
 Cycling is environmentally friendly, healthy, and economical.
-It is also a sports discipline, including both amateur and professional racing.
+It is also a sports discipline, including both amateur and professional racing and fans love to bet on it with different bonus codes like the MarathonBet bonus code, for example.
 But there is one thing about cycling that is more important than those mentioned — it brings together the community and people who look after each other.
 Thanks to that, many charitable organizations promote a bike culture with a greater cause of helping others.

 What is “Cycling For a Cure”?